 Southwest Sports Complex

-Gandy Pool at Kelly Recreation Complex – scheduled to reopen June 1 with proper protocols
+Gandy Pool at Kelly Recreation Complex – reopened on June 1

-Simpson Park Pool at Simpson Park Community Center – scheduled to reopen June 1 with proper protocols
+Simpson Park Pool at Simpson Park Community Center – reopened on June 1

-Learn more about safety protocols in place when the pools reopen – Lakeland Pools, Libraries, and Skate Park reopen on Monday, June 1: What to Expect
+Learn more about safety protocols in place – Lakeland Pools, Libraries, and Skate Park reopen on Monday, June 1: What to Expect

 SPLASH PADS – Currently Closed.